-It requires an understanding of only a few basic concepts to begin navigating such as the meaning of simple terms such as position, direction, distance, and depth to apply them to practical maritime navigation.
+What are the types of marine navigation?
+It requires an understanding of only a few navigation basics to begin sea navigation such as the meaning of basic nautical terms such as position, direction, distance, and depth to apply them to practical navigation.
+Teach yourself with this basic marine navigation tutorial and you will learn how to navigate at sea with charts and increase your navigational skills while sailing a yacht.

 Any position on the earth can be described by its latitude and longitude which are the lines of an imaginary [ grid ] laid on the earth's surface.
 Grid lines running east to west and parallel to the equator are known as parallels of latitude with the equator itself being 0° latitude.
 Lines that run north to south, between the North and South Poles, are known as meridians of longitude.